sourcegraph/handbook/content/departments/engineering/teams/code-intelligence/glossary.md

 - Maven, Gradle, Ant: Primarily used for Java, Kotlin and Scala.
 - CMake: Primarily used for C and C++, but also used for other projects.
 Strictly speaking, CMake is a "meta build system"; it generates build instructions which are executed by another build system (such as Make or Ninja).

-### Code Intel

-⚠: This term is an internal abbreviation and not recommended when talking to external people.

-Shorthand for "Code Intelligence".
-Used as a broad term for describing knowledge about code that forms the core building block for rich [code navigation](#code-navigation) (as of 2022 Apr 08), and hopefully a lot more cool functionality in the future. 😄

-Divided into two types: [search-based code intel](#search-based-code-intel) and [precise code intel](#precise-code-intel).
-However, this distinction is becoming increasingly blurry, as some code intel can be a mix of precise and search-based.

-For example, as of 2022 Apr 08, GitHub's code navigation accuracy falls somewhere between our search-based code intel and precise code intel.

-### Code Intel popover
+### Code navigation popover

-A box that shows up when hovering over an [identifier](#identifier) for which we have [search-based](#search-based-code-intel) or [precise code intel](#precise-code-intel).
+A box that shows up when hovering over an [identifier](#identifier) for which we have [search-based](#search-based-code-intel) or [precise code navigation](#precise-code-intel).
 Depending on the context, it may have (as of 2022 Apr 08):

 - The [doc comment](#doc-comment) for the [symbol](#symbol) corresponding to the identifier.
 - Buttons for [code navigation](#code-navigation).
-- A label describing if the code intel is search-based or precise.
+- A label describing if the code navigation is search-based or precise.

 ### code navigation